gt-etextiles-hacking/JacquardToolkit/README.md

 # JacquardToolkit

-JacquardToolkit is a iOS framework to enable developers to develop their own applications using their Levi's Jacquard...
+JacquardToolkit is a iOS framework to enable developers to develop their own applications using their Levi's Jacquard.

 # What can I do with the Toolkit?